Milwaukee Brewers: How the Brewers Won a Division in 2011 and Similarities With the Milwaukee 1982 Al Team

 The Brewers Are Finally Division Champs

 The Milwaukee Brewers are finally NL Central Division champs!
 It had been almost 30 years since the Brewers were a division champ.
-Although Milwaukee was a NL wild card winner in 2008, a division championship had been out of its reach since 1982 when the Brewers were playing in the American League.
-This hub will examine how the Brewers won the Central Division in 2011 and then compare the 2011 team with the 1982 division champs.
+Although Milwaukee was an NL wild-card winner in 2008, a division championship had been out of its reach since 1982 when the Brewers were playing in the American League.
+This article will examine how the Brewers won the Central Division in 2011 and then compare the 2011 team with the 1982 division champs.

 Brewers In the Early 2000s

-During the 2009 and 2010 seasons the Brewers took steps backward.
+During the 2009 and 2010 seasons, the Brewers took steps backward.
 This was due to the hiring of a manager who was out of touch with players, and the lack of quality pitching, especially starting pitching.
-At the end of the 2010 season the Brewers addressed both problems by first hiring Ron Roenicke to replace Ken Macha as manager, and then by trading top minor league prospects for quality starting pitching in the likes of Zack Greinke and Shaun Marcum.
+At the end of the 2010 season, the Brewers addressed both problems by first hiring Ron Roenicke to replace Ken Macha as a manager, and then by trading top minor league prospects for quality starting pitching in the likes of Zack Greinke and Shaun Marcum.

 Milwaukee's 2011 Season

-During the first two months of the season, Milwaukee started out slowly behind the Cincinnati Reds and Saint Louis Cardinals.
+During the first two months of the season, Milwaukee started slowly behind the Cincinnati Reds and Saint Louis Cardinals.
 This was due to shaky starting pitching, Zach Greinke being on the disabled list, and the slow start of closer John Axford.
 After the starting pitching was stabilized, Kameron Loe broke down due to overuse as a setup man for Axford.
-At this point the Brewers traded for Francisco Rodriguez from the New York Mets to take the pressure off Loe as a setup man.
-In fact, Rodriguez functioned as Axford's 8th inning setup man during the last two months of the season.
-Strong performances by Takashi Saito and Latrelle Hawkins also lifted the bullpen.
+At this point, the Brewers traded for Francisco Rodriguez from the New York Mets to take the pressure off Loe as a setup man.
+Rodriguez functioned as Axford's 8th inning setup man during the last two months of the season.
+Strong performances by Takashi Saito and Latrell Hawkins also lifted the bullpen.

-Milwaukee finally took control of the Central Division at the end of July by going on a surge which would see them win 27 out of 32 games and take a 10 and 1/2 game lead over the Saint Louis Cardinals.
+Milwaukee finally took control of the Central Division at the end of July by going on a surge that would see them win 27 out of 32 games and take a 10 and 1/2 game lead over the Saint Louis Cardinals.
 During this period, the pitching was outstanding and the defense played exceptionally well, even turning a triple play in a win over the Los Angeles Dodgers.
-Although the Cardinals eventually cut the lead to 4 and 1/2 games, the Brewers clinched the NL Central with consistently good pitching from Gollardo, Greinke, and Marcum, and the clutch hitting of Ryan Braun whose late inning heroics won many games, most notable of which was the three run homer in the 8th inning which gave the Brew Crew a 4-1 victory over the Florida Marlins on September 23.
+Although the Cardinals eventually cut the lead to 4 and 1/2 games, the Brewers clinched the NL Central with consistently good pitching from Gallardo, Greinke, and Marcum, and the clutch hitting of Ryan Braun whose late-inning heroics won many games, most notable of which was the three-run homer in the 8th inning which gave the Brew Crew a 4-1 victory over the Florida Marlins on September 23.

 Comparing the 1982 and 2011 Brewers